caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 ## Background

-In this tutorial you'll learn an end-to-end microbiome data science workflow, building on data presented in [Meilander *et al.* (2024): Upcycling Human Excrement: The Gut Microbiome to Soil Microbiome Axis](https://doi.org/10.48550/arXiv.2411.04148).
+In this tutorial you'll learn an end-to-end microbiome marker gene data science workflow, building on data presented in [Meilander *et al.* (2024): Upcycling Human Excrement: The Gut Microbiome to Soil Microbiome Axis](https://doi.org/10.48550/arXiv.2411.04148).
 The data used here is a subset (a single sequencing run) of that generated for the paper, specifically selected so that this tutorial can be run quickly on a personal computer.
 The full data set for the paper can be found in [the paper's Artifact Archive](https://doi.org/10.5281/zenodo.13887456).
 In the final step, you'll learn how to adapt the workflow for use in analyzing your own data using [Provenance Replay](https://doi.org/10.1371/journal.pcbi.1011676).